 Content

 In short, yes.
-While syphilitic hair loss is an uncommon symptom, it can happen — especially if your syphilis is left untreated.
+While syphilitic hair loss is an uncommon symptom, it can happen — especially if your syphilis is left untreated or if the infection isn’t thoroughly eradicated.

 Let’s back up and do a quick sex-ed refresher.
 Syphilis is a sexually transmitted disease that is caused by a bacteria called Treponema pallidum.